-Theoretical overview of the literature
+Theoretical Overview of the Literature

 There are numerous theoretical perspectives on eco-innovation.
-Scientific research contains a single, broadly agreed term for eco-innovation, and the theories that are currently in use have different purviews for research27,28,29,30.
+Scientific research contains a single, broadly agreed term for eco-innovation, and the theories that are currently in use have different purviews for research (Díaz-García et al., 2015; Ghisetti, 2015; Türkeli and Kemp, 2018, Terzić, 2023a).
 Compared to conventional innovation, eco-innovation is characterized by a significantly higher degree of variance because its outcomes are typically indecisive and it frequently depends on scientific procedures (sustainability solutions).
 The extent and level of information in the various explanations for eco-innovation found in academic research and economic implementation differ.
-Overall, they are interested in inventions that improve sustainability.
+All in all, they are focused on inventions that improve sustainability.